Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 >
 > ### Decisions Made
 >
+> - Drop the delegate-based approach to assign-once property declaration.
-> - Both `AssignOnce` delegate and `lateinit val` declaration are introduced to Kotlin.
+> - Introduce `lateinit val` declaration to Kotlin.
+> - Treat `lateinit val` as stable and support smartcasts for it.
-> - `lateinit val` is compiled to delegation against a thread-safe `AssignOnce` implementation.
+> - Compile `lateinit val` to a backing field with thread-safe access.
->   - As a language construct, it is treated as stable by the compiler and supports smartcasts.
-> - `AssignOnce` is an interface provided by the standard library.
->   - It is marked with `@SubclassOptInRequired`, signaling that extending it requires care to preserve the stability contract.
->   - Properties explicitly delegated to `AssignOnce` are normal delegated properties and do not support smartcasts.
 >
 > ### New in This Proposal
 >